NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/links-and-urls.md

 - unsubscribe links
 - emails that contain more than 2 links

-If the recipient is not expecting to receive an email from you, we recommend using the URL instead of link text.
+If the recipient is not expecting to receive an email from you, we recommend using the url instead of link text.

 Link text should tell the recipient what action they need to take and where the link goes.